 Example: Janet is a contractor who has agreed to build a shed for a customer by the end of next week.
 She goes through the paperwork for the necessary building permit and submits it but the permit is denied.
 Janet is unable to fulfill her contract, and is sued as a result.
 She cannot sue the government under the CTCA for denying her permit, even though that denial was the ultimate cause of her damages.

-2. Who can be held responsible for my injuries under the California Tort Claims Act?
+2. When can the government be held responsible for my injuries?

 Under the Act, the government can be held legally responsible for personal injury damages in certain situations.
 These situations include: